mattmaynes2/aria/reports/proposal/proposal.md

 #### Milestone 3

 This iteration will have a refined web user interface.
 This iteration will also introduce device discovery.
-This allows a device to be connected and have it be recognized by the system automatically.
+Device discovery allows new devices to be automatically added to the system when they connect to the network.

 #### Milestone 4